Step by Step Instructions to Request a Field Trip Date: Read all instructions before beginning your booking process

 Call 703-437-1794 to schedule or for information.

-Take a virtual tour of Richard Bland Lee's 1794 house and grounds.
+Experience Richard Bland Lee's 1794 house and grounds through a guided presentation of photos.
 Learn about Northern Virginia's first congressman while glimpsing the everyday lives of early Americans.

 It takes more than four walls and a roof to make a home.
-The items that fill the house are just as important as the house.
-So how did the Lees furnish their home?
-Learn about the furniture, the dishes, and even Richard's eyeglasses.
+The items that fill the house tell an important story about its residents.
+Learn how the Lees furnished their home, from the fine furniture and fancy dishes, down to the everyday items such as Richard's eyeglasses.